 The human mind is wired to be learning all the time – even during significant parts of the time when we are asleep – but with all the noise, distractions, and interruptions of modern life, it can be hard to find time for truly focused learning.

 How can you carve out the hours needed to learn Swahili, master delta blues guitar, understand Aristotle’s view of ethics, fully appreciate the views of that “other” group, or _________ (fill in one of your current areas of learning)?

-One of the easiest ways to find more time is by by stealing pockets of time from other areas of your life.
+One of the easiest ways to find more time is by by reclaiming pockets of time from other areas of your life.
 And, in our current circumstances, when many of us – for better or worse – now have very different daily schedules, it can be a great time to try out some new approaches.

 The following are some ideas for reclaiming minutes and hours that you might then apply towards your focused learning efforts.
 You can look at these as temporary fixes – something to try over a 30-day period.
 During that time, pay attention to what works for you and what doesn’t – and come up with other ideas for reclaiming time.

-- Internet.
 This one is tougher for me – and probably for you, too, if you are here reading this post.
-I practically live on the Web, and a lot of what I do here is learning related, But, of course, a lot of it really is not – or at least not in a focused way.
-Cut the random surfing, tweets and other non-essential activities by even just 30 minutes a day and you free up a few hours a week for focused learning.
+I practically live on the Web, and a lot of what I do here is learning related.
+But, of course, a lot of it really is not – or at least not in a focused way.
+Cut the random surfing, social media posts and other non-essential activities by even just 20 minutes a day and you free up a couple of hours a week for focused learning.